-Wright 2016).
+The EUCalc models energy, resources, production and food systems at the European Union (EU) and Member-State (MS) levels plus UK and Switzerland (EU27 + 2).
+It runs on a yearly time span, but the outputs are computed using 5 year time steps between 2020 and 2050 to reduce computation time.
+The modelling approach was inspired by the family of so-called 2050 Calculators which were spearheaded by the call for more transparent approaches to address the challenge of reducing carbon emissions (MacKay 2009, Wright 2016).
 Calculators have been used in global and country-level assessments of decarbonisation potentials (Strapasson et al 2017, Berger et al 2020) and to capture public preferences for energy pathways (Demski et al 2017).
 A key defining feature of the Calculators is the use of so-called levers, representing potential changes towards decarbonisation across sectors, each of which can be set at different level of ambition.
-These levers and levels describe 2020 to 2050 trajectories for both behavioural (e.g., time spent in front of a computer or dietary choices) and technologies (e.g., the fuel mix in passenger transport or the intensification of agricultural production), see full list of levers in Table 3 of the SI.
-Levels range on a continuous scale from 1 to 4 where level 1 is typically equivalent to the continuation of past trends and level 4 represents the transformation of societal norms and preferences and/or the deployment of disruptive technologies that reduce carbon emissions and energy consumption (see Table 1 for a set of examples and SI section 1.2.1 for details on lever and level definition).
-The trajectories of activities, technologies or practices are inputs to the model from which the associated energy, emissions and resources are calculated.
+These levers and levels prescribe the model with 2020- 2050 trajectories for both behavioural (e.g. time spent using a computer or dietary choices) and technologies (e.g. the fuel mix in passenger transport or the intensification of agricultural production), see full list of levers in table 3 of the SI (available online at stacks.iop.org/ERL/16/044057/mmedia).
+Levels range on a continuous scale from 1 to 4 where level 1 is typically equivalent to the continuation of past trends and level 4 represents the transformation of societal norms and preferences and/or the deployment of disruptive technologies that reduce carbon emissions and energy consumption (see table 1 for a set of examples and SI section 1.2 for details on lever and level definition).
+The resulting trajectories of activities, technologies or practices are inputs to the model from which the associated energy, emissions and resources are calculated.

-Levels of ambition can be associated with the outcomes of particular sectoral policies at EU or Member-State level.
-For example, the lever "Building envelope" (Table 3 of the SI) can be related to the directive on the energy performance of buildings, which sets the minimum requirements for buildings and building components that are subject to major renovation (European Parliament 2010).
-Levers serve as inputs to the modules in Figure 1.
+Levels of ambition can be associated with the outcomes of particular sectoral policies at EU or MS level.
+For example, the lever 'building envelope' (table 3 of the SI) can be related to the directive on the energy performance of buildings, which sets the minimum requirements for buildings and building components that are subject to major renovation (European Parliament 2010).
+Levers serve as inputs to the modules in figure 1.
 This includes the installed capacity of renewable energy, as well as the energy consumption mix in buildings, transport and manufacturing sectors, which other models generate endogenously in response to energy demand, investment, carbon market price and technological change (Bauer et al 2016, Krey et al 2019).
-We emphasise therefore that the EUCalc is driven by exogenous lever inputs that do not affect or contradict other model parameters.
+We emphasise therefore that